crpradeep-cmd/personalassistant/README.md

-This README summarizes the setup for your **HOA Knowledge Assistant**, a RAG (Retrieval-Augmented Generation) system built with LangChain, Ollama, and Streamlit.
+This README summarizes the setup for your **My Personal Assistant**, a RAG (Retrieval-Augmented Generation) system built with LangChain, Ollama, and Streamlit.

 ---

-# 🏠 HOA Knowledge Assistant
+# 🏠 Personal Assistant

-A professional document-chat system designed to index and query local HOA documents (PDFs and DOCX) using local LLMs.
+A professional document-chat system designed to index and query local documents (PDFs and DOCX) using local LLMs.

 ## 📋 Prerequisites